weejayuk/jump.ios/Docs/JUMP Integration Guide.md

 Capture SDK time-line for Merge Account Flow:

- 1. User attempts to sign-in with social identity provider, A.
+ 1. User attempts to sign-in with a social identity, "identity A".
- 2. Capture sign-in fails because there is an existing Capture record sharing some protected attributes with identity A, e.g. the same email address.
+ 2. Capture sign-in fails because there is an existing Capture record connected to "identity B", which shares some constrained attributes with "identity A".
+E.g. the two identities have the same email address.
  3. The `-[JRCaptureSigninDelegate captureAuthenticationDidFailWithError:]` delegate message is sent with an error representing this state.
 This state is to be discerned via the `-[NSError isJRMergeFlowError]` class category message.
  4. The host application (your iOS app) notifies the user of the conflict and advises the user to merge the accounts
  5. The user elects to take action
- 6. the merge sign-in is started by invoking either `+[JRCapture startEngageSigninDialogOnProvider:withCustomInterfaceOverrides:mergeToken:forDelegate:]` or `+[JRCapture startCaptureConventionalSigninForUser:withPassword:withSigninType:mergeToken:forDelegate:]` depending on the existing identity provider for the record.
+ 6. The merge sign-in is started by invoking either `+[JRCapture startEngageSigninDialogOnProvider:withCustomInterfaceOverrides:mergeToken:forDelegate:]` or `+[JRCapture startCaptureConventionalSigninForUser:withPassword:withSigninType:mergeToken:forDelegate:]` depending on the existing identity provider for the record.